 There are a number of different ways that you can support the school through volunteering.
 We run training sessions so that parents can come in on a regular basis to hear readers; you could come in and offer a special skill or talent that you have eg. science and share this with a class or you might want to help keep our library in the best possible condition.
-If you would be interested in volunteering in any way, please ask at the office for more details and who to speak to.
+We are grateful for the work of a range of volunteers who help at the school in a variety of different ways including:

 Parent Focus Group